Editor's note: This post was originally published in 2019 and has been updated to reflect the realities of 2024.

 2. Sponsor a team “outing” or activity with the element of fun.

-Treat your team to a virtual or in-person activity they will love based on their shared interests and passions.
+Another great Employee Appreciation Day idea is to treat your team to a virtual or in-person activity they will love based on their shared interests and passions.
 If you have a competitive team, you could host a trivia or board game night.
 Or, if you have a super collaborative group of employees, have them try their hand at a scavenger hunt, escape room or cooking class.

 Regardless of the activity, make sure it’s set up to build meaningful connections across your organization.
 You can do this by putting people from different departments on the same team or setting up prizes for groups that demonstrate strong collaboration—don’t be afraid to shake it up a bit.
 Research shows we love to work out complex problems (otherwise known as “deep fun”) that work to “surprise” our brains by introducing some novelty, so encouraging some healthy competition with equal doses of collaboration could be just the thing.